 Potential Medical Uses

-Although many preclinical studies suggest Curcumin may be useful for the prevention and treatment of several diseases, the effectiveness of Curcumin has not yet been demonstrated in randomized, placebo-controlled, double-blind clinical trials.
+Although many preclinical studies suggest Curcumin may be useful for the prevention and treatment of several diseases, the effectiveness of Curcumin has not yet been demonstrated in randomised, placebo-controlled, double-blind clinical trials.

 A daily dose of 2 grams of Curcuma domestica extract was found to provide pain relief that was equivalent to ibuprofen for the relief of pain associated with osteoarthritis of the knee.
-An extensive survey of the literature shows a number of other potential uses and that daily doses over a 3 month period of up to 12 grams proved safe.
+An extensive survey of the literature shows many other potential uses and that daily doses over 3 months of up to 12 grams proved safe.
 Commercial capsules of Curcumin contain Meriva®, a phytosome formulation that aids the absorption of Curcumin into the bloodstream.
-However, as curcuma is known to inhibit blood clotting, it should be avoided for a two week period prior to major surgery and not used in conjunction with blood thinners such as warfarin and Plavix.
+However, as curcuma is known to inhibit blood clotting, it should be avoided for two weeks before major surgery and not used in conjunction with blood thinners such as warfarin and Plavix.
 It is also known to aggravate gallstone problems.